Chunpai/chunpai.github.io/about.md

               <p>
                 Currently, I am mainly working on user modeling and sequential recommendation with applications where users' inherent states are not observable from partially observed data.
                 My working thesis title is <em>"Sequential User Modeling and Recommendation Under Partially Obeservable Environment"</em>.
-                I am also working on counterfactual evaluation and model-based reinforcement learning that are related to offline evaluation of long-term rewards of sequential recommendation policies.
+                I am also working on counterfactual evaluation and model-based reinforcement learning that are related to offline evaluation of long-term and delayed rewards of sequential recommendation policies.
                 Besides, I am also interested in and have been working on anomaly pattern detection in images and large-scale graphs.
                 Overall, I have 6 years hand-on experience on doing research, including identifing the nature of a problem, conducting literurature reviews, statistical model design, rigorous experimental design and result analysis independently and collaboratively.
                 Following is a list of my publications.